asyncvlsi/SPRoute/README.md

  "make install" creates a folder `sproute` under folder `$ACT_HOME/include` with all .h of PWRoute/include, and a static library `libsproute.a` under folder `$ACT_HOME/lib`.

 ### Performance
-This version of SPRoute differs from the one used for SPRoute 1.0 (ICCAD2019) or 2.0 (ASP-DAC2022).
+This version of SPRoute differs from the ones used for SPRoute 1.0 (ICCAD2019) or 2.0 (ASP-DAC2022).
 If you want to compare the runtime and performance of SPRoute 1.0/2.0, please email @Michael Jiayuan He (hejiayuan19920229@gmail.com) for a standalone version of SPRoute.